As far back as Christian scholars could go, it’s been widely accepted that the Trinity and the early church coincided.

 We won’t be able to explain the Trinity in a way that the logical brain can comprehend without first understanding who God is.

-We need to explain how this doctrine is necessary to our understanding of salvation
+We need to explain how this doctrine is necessary to our understanding of salvation.

 In fact, I’d argue that when many people share the Gospel, they tend to exclude (not always deliberately) the role of the Father and the Spirit.
 Most people walk away thinking that Jesus, who, yes, is God, is the *only* person in the Godhead.
 They tend to neglect the true purpose of Christ’s atonement and the Holy Spirit’s work in our lives.